darshan-raul/Apollo11/README.md

 Stage 4: Move on from Minikube/Docker
 --------------------------------

+> Goal: Rest api to interact with mongodb. mongoexpress to interact with mongodb.
+Frontend to interact with API.

 Move to creating two virtual machines(vagrant)
 One will be master
 One will be worker